 Your books are generally a conversational style of writing with which it is easy for a poker player to associate.
 Why did you get into this style of writing?

 I write as if I am talking to my student in a one-on-one setting.
 I want to make my books as easy to read as possible while still giving excellent, concise information.
 A lot of people write books or make training videos to try to sound smart.
 I do it to help people.
-You will help more people if you write in language they can easily understand.
+You will help more people if you write in a language they can easily understand.

 What is so unique about your poker training site?